learn-co-curriculum/dsc-word-vectorization-lab/README.md

 #### Positional Information and Bag of Words

 Notice that when we vectorize a sentence this way, we lose the order that the words were in.
 This is the **_Bag of Words_** approach mentioned earlier.
-Note that sentences that contain the same words will create the same vectors, even if they mean different things--e.g. `'cats are scared of dogs'` and `'dogs are scared of cats'` would both produce the exact same vector, since they contain the same words.
+Note that sentences that contain the same words will create the same vectors, even if they mean different things -- e.g. `'cats are scared of dogs'` and `'dogs are scared of cats'` would both produce the exact same vector, since they contain the same words.

-In the cell below, create a function that takes in a tokenized, cleaned song and returns a Count Vectorized representation of it as a python dictionary.
+In the cell below, create a function that takes in a tokenized, cleaned song and returns a count vectorized representation of it as a Python dictionary.
 Add in an optional parameter called `vocab` that defaults to `None`.
 This way, if we are using a vocabulary that contains words not seen in the song, we can still use this function by passing it into the `vocab` parameter.

-**_Hint:_**  Consider using a `set` object to make this easier!
+**_Hint:_**  Consider using a `set()` to make this easier!

 ```python